-2) Don’t waste time auditing each country site, when you are using the same templates.
-All of the technical issues will apply globally, so you’ll get the same results over and over.
+2) Do not waste time auditing each country site, when you are using the same templates.
+All of the technical issues will apply globally, so you will get the same results over and over.

-3) Create country specific XML site maps – this will ensure you’re giving the search engines the right information but also makes it much easier to see where you’re not being indexed and identify any issues
+3) Create country specific XML site maps – this will ensure you are giving the search engines the right information but also makes it much easier to see where you are not being indexed and identify any issues.

-4) Don’t waste useful, quality links, so fix broken links before worrying about building new ones.
+4) Do not waste useful, quality links, so fix broken links before worrying about building new ones.
 Ensure they are pointing to the most effective page, and avoid having all links pointing at your homepage.

-5) Google’s Href Lang attribute is a useful tool for international marketers – but deploy it strategically.
-It isn’t needed, or useful, in some cases so don’t blanket use it on your entire website.
+5) Google’s hreflang attribute is a useful tool for international marketers – but deploy it strategically.
+It is not needed, or useful, in some cases so do not blanket use it on your entire website.

 6) Local domains are the strongest signal for telling the search engines which country your website is targeting (according to Google!)– so it is advisable to use them where possible.
-However there isn’t a one size fits all approach to geo-targeting, it depends on the website.
+However, there is not a one-size-fits-all approach to geo-targeting, it depends on the website.